Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 We can define seperate styles for viewport width upto 320px and then from 320px(it may be 320.01px or 320.5px or anything after 320px), we can define disparate styles.

-### Browser Compatability
+## Browser Compatability

-The new syntax will support in firefox, chrome and edge from firfox 63, chrome 104, edge 104.
+The new syntax will support in firefox, chrome, and edge from firefox 63, chrome 104, and edge 104.
 More browsers starts to support the range media feature new syntax.
 Check for more support in [caniuse.com](https://caniuse.com/css-media-range-syntax).
-According to the spec, This improved syntax is new to Level 4 of Mediaqueries, and thus is not as widely supported at the moment as the `min-`/`max-` prefixes.
+According to the spec, This improved syntax is new to Level 4 of Media queries and thus is not as widely supported at the moment as the `min-`/`max-` prefixes.

-### Wrapping Up
+## Wrapping Up

-- Media queries constructed with zero or more media feature, optional media condition and optional media types.
-According to spec, Most of the media types were depreciated.
+- Media queries constructed with zero or more media features, optional media conditions, and optional media types.
+According to the spec, Most of the media types were depreciated.
 Recommended to use media features than media types.

+- Media feature test the specific characteristic or feature of the User Agent or device that the document is being displayed in.
+Every media feature defines its “type” as either “discrete” or “range” in its definition table.

-- Prefixed(`min-`, `max-`) range media feature is equivalent to mathematical operators like `min-` is equivalent to `>=`, `max-` is equivalent to `<=` and there is no `>`, `<` operators.
+- Prefixed (`min-`, `max-`) range media feature is equivalent to mathematical operators like `min-` is equivalent to `>=`, `max-` is equivalent to `<=` and there is no `>`, `<` operators.

-- New improved syntax was introduced in media query's range media feature.
-This improved Syntax utilizing the common mathematical comparison operators: `>`, `<`, `>=`, `<=` supports more usecases compared to prefixed(`min-`, `max-`) range media feature.
+- New improved syntax was introduced in the media query's range media feature.
+This improved Syntax utilizing the common mathematical comparison operators: `>`, `<`, `>=`, and `<=` support more use cases compared to the prefixed(`min-`, `max-`) range media feature.
 This is not supported as widely as the `min-`/`max-` prefixes.

-- Improved Syntax will fix the nuaunce issues raise in some usecases like both media queries evaluates to true at certain aspect of user agent or output device.
+- Improved Syntax will fix the nuance issues raise in some use cases like both media queries evaluates to true at a certain aspect of the user agent or output device.